jaynetics/js_regex/README.md

 [1] Keep in mind that [Ruby's multiline mode](http://ruby-doc.org/core-2.1.1/Regexp.html#class-Regexp-label-Options) is more of a "dot-all mode" and totally different from [JavaScript's multiline mode](http://javascript.info/regexp-multiline-mode).

 [2] See [here](#EX) for information about how this is achieved.

-[3] Some properties from these groups will result in large JavaScript regexes.

 <a name='UF'></a>
 ### Unsupported Features